Smiles from Sean believes that there is always a reason to smile, and together we can create more smiles.

-1. To provide stress relief kits to patients staying in the hospital.
+1. Smiles from Sean main mission is to provide stress kits in the form of smiley pillow, smiley bag and stress balls for children with serious or underlying medical issues such those staying in the hospital, recovering from serious illnesses that required hospital stay, going through cancer treatments, and other diseases that requires medical treatment.
+Sean, as a pediatric cancer patient himself knows how it’s like fighting an illness and isolated from everybody.
 On October 22, 2017, Sean went to the hospital for an MRI and it was discovered that he had a tumor on the lining of his brain.
 Due to the urgent need for surgery to remove the tumor and basic recovery, Sean was unable to leave the hospital for 2 weeks.
 In March 2018, his follow up MRI revealed that the tumor had recurred.
 As a result, he needed a second brain surgery, in April 2018, followed by another long stay in the hospital and follow up radiation treatment.
 Therefore, Sean knows exactly what it feels like to be in the hospital hooked up to machines, scared, poked with needles multiple times a day, and isolated from everyone you love and everything you like.
-Smiles from Sean is Sean’s way of letting other kids know that they are not alone and there are people outside of the hospital that are thinking of them too.
+Smiles from Sean is Sean’s way of letting other kids know that they are not alone and there are people that thinking of them too.

 2.To raise money for families in need of help with incidentals while they are caring for their child in the hospital.

 Only a few days prior to Sean being diagnosed with a rare brain tumor, his father had become newly unemployed and the family was gravely concerned about how they would make ends meet as they cared for Sean and his 3 younger siblings, the youngest only 2 months old.
 At that time, the only family member who was able to help us was Sean’s paternal grandmother.
 Unfortunately, the tasks and responsibilities of caring for Sean and trying to maintain some sense of security for his siblings in this difficult time were extensive and led to our family humbly needing to accept the support, care, and kindness of our friends, our community, and even strangers.
 With the support of many, we were able to struggle through.
-Now that Sean’s latest scan, one year after his radiation treatment ended, has come back clear, we want to pay it forward.
-We want to be there for other families the way our friends and community was here for us.
+Now we want to pay it forward and we want to be there for other families the way our friends and community was there for us.